g-u-i/lighthouseprinter/README.md

 find raspberryPi ip address on local network (ex.
 192.168.1.1)

 1. find got to `http://192.168.1.1:631`
-2. when ask connect with raspberryPi login and password
+2. when asked connect with raspberryPi login and password